 Note: There is no way or characteristic to identify someone who may be guilty of sexual harassment or someone who is being harassed.
-Anyone can be a guilty of or a victim of sexual harassment, and both men and women can be affected.
+Anyone can be a harasser or victim, and both men and women can be affected.
 This can occur between people of the same sex or opposite sex.